samarthbpatil/plant_disease/README.md

 This whole Project is Deployed using Flask

-# Hi, I'm Vishvanath ! 👋
+# Hi, I'm Samarthbpat ! 👋

 ## 🔗 Links